Zamiell/typescript-faq/README.md

 ```

 - It is not possible to mutate an exported `type`.
 In other words, `interface` is like `let`, and `type` is like `const`.
 - So, if you writing a library, you might feel compelled to keep track of any `interface` that you export, in order to code defensively around the fact that some user might extend them.
 But that's extra work for not much other gain.
 So this is a pretty good reason to prefer `type` over `interface`!
+This is covered in [Matt Pocock's video on `type` versus `interface`]](https://www.youtube.com/watch?v=zM9UPcIyyhQ).
 - But let's step back for a moment.
 Just because it is _technically possible_ to mutate an existing `interface`, does not mean that it is something worth worrying about.
 - The previous analogy to `let` is a bit flawed in that it is trivial to mutate a `let` variable.
 But we have to deliberately go out of our way to declaration merge, such that it would be virtually impossible to do it by accident.
 In other words, the danger of immutability scales proportionally with how easy it is to mutate.
 - To illustrate this point, I think a good analogy is [the intended TypeScript escape hatch](https://github.com/microsoft/TypeScript/issues/19335) for accessing private fields.
-TypeScript rightly disallows accessing class fields marked as `private`, as you would expect.
-But the linked issue showcases that TypeScript actually allows access to private fields when you access them without the dot notation.
+TypeScript rightly disallows accessing class fields marked as `private` from outside the class, as you would expect.
+But the linked issue showcases that TypeScript actually allows access to private fields when using index notation.
 This is very surprising for people who have not seen it before!
-But the escape hatch is very useful, as it allows classes to be better tested.
+(But the escape hatch is very useful, as it allows classes to be better tested.)
 - One could argue: "Since it is technically possible for people who consume your library's class to use the escape hatch to access your private variables, you should carefully code your class with safeguards that mitigate the damage they could do."
 One could go even farther: "You should not use `private` fields at all since they are technically unsafe".
-If you are like me, this probably strikes you as a weird argument: if someone is deliberately mutating your private variables, all bets are off and the warranty is void.
+If you are like me, this probably strikes you as a weird argument: if someone is deliberately mutating your private variables, all bets are off and the warranty on the class is void.
 - In other words, even though `private` variables are not technically private, we should treat them as such.
 And subsequently, even though `interface` is not technically constant, we should also treat them as such.
-Because when someone mutates private variables or mutates exported interfaces, they are breaking the implicit contract of the library, and it isn't our problem.
+Because when someone mutates private variables or mutates exported interfaces, they are breaking the implicit contract of the library, and this should not be our problem.
 - The conlusion here is that `type` is unambiguously safer, but the safety does not matter that much, and the safety might not be more important than the other advantages that `interface` has.

+### Argument: Use `type` Because `interface` Can Explicitly Denote Declaration Merging

+- First, see the argument in the previous section.
+- Some library authors write interfaces that are intended to be declaration merged by the consumers.
+These special interfaces are usually denoted with a JSDoc comment.
+- But if a library exports some interfaces that should be declaration merged and some that should not, that's confusing.
+Why are we delineating them with a JSDoc comment if we could instead delineate them with official TypeScript keywords?
+The obvious advantage of the latter is that the immutability is enforced by the language itself!
+- This pattern makes a lot of sense.
+But notice that the base assumption here is that "sometimes, we want to declaration merge, and other times we don't".
+Is that assumption true?
+- In libraries that are natively written in TypeScript, there is probably no need for the consumers to use declaration merging at all.
+It is safer and more understandable for consumers if the mutation is passed to the library explicitly - either as either the input to a function or the input to a generic type.
+Then, the modified type is passed back to the consumer as an output.
+- In conclusion, in a world where we ignore that declaration merging exists, we don't need to use `interface` to explicitly denote it.

 ### Argument: Use `interface` Because Names Are Awesome